Incidentallyb/vector/content/social/dummy-social.md

 ---
 triggered_by:
-  - (some trigger choices)
+  - init|start
 author: Author Name
 handle: "@author_handle"
 ---

-This is a social message
+This is a social message - messages will periodically appear here from various social channels